Fotowatikha/sc_FAANG_v1/README.md

 ```sh
 ssh -NfL localhost:8890:localhost:8890 username@login.anunna.wur.nl
 ```
-The `-NfL` flags create a secure tunnel from your local machine to the HPC without opening an interactive shell.
+The `-NfL` creates a secure tunnel from your local machine to the HPC without opening any interactive shell.
 This forwards the port `8890` on your local machine to the same port on the HPC.

 **3.** Access Jupyter Notebook in your web browser: